The terms sprint out and naked is commonly used in Pop Warner and professional football. What do these terms mean?

 Sprint Out in Action – Right Handed QB Sprinting Right

 In this clip, as soon as the QB gets the ball, he gets his right foot directly pointed toward the sideline.
 He then gets to about 8 1/2 yards deep to clear himself from the line of scrimmage.
 Ideally, the quarterback should be at 7 yards to get the ball out on time since the offensive line is reached, blocking to the same side of the sprint out.

 The QB then needs to get his front shoulder pointed to his receiver, who’s in the flats heading towards the sideline.
 The QB delivers a great ball on the run while finishing toward his target.

 Sprint Out in Action – Right Handed QB Sprinting Left

 With this clip, the QB is now sprinting towards the left side.
 As soon as he catches the snap, he gets his left foot pointed to the sideline.
 His depth on this drop is right at about 7 yards.

-He then attacks downhill, rotating his body so that his front shoulder is pointed towards the receiver.
-CRUCIAL for right-handed QB’s that are sprinting to the left side to rotate their body and get their left shoulder pointed to the target.
+He then attacks downhill, rotating his body so that his front shoulder is pointed toward the receiver.
+CRUCIAL for right-handed QBs sprinting to the left side to rotate their body and get their left shoulder pointed at the target.